A History Written in Hats: How Fashion Reflected Social Class

-Rich and Aristocratic: Wealthy individuals and aristocrats in various historical periods used hats as symbols of their privileged status and elevated fashion taste.
-Their hats were often elaborate, made from luxurious materials, and adorned with intricate embellishments.
+Wealthy individuals and aristocrats throughout history used hats as visible symbols of privilege, refinement, and social prestige.
+Their hats were often elaborate, handcrafted, and made from luxurious materials that only the affluent could afford.

 1910 couple dressed for Ascot in England wearing elegant clothes and fashionable hats.